EgyptAir Flight 990: In popular culture

-Al Jazeera, an Arabic-language channel, produced a documentary by Yosri Fouda about the flight that was broadcast in March 2000.
+Al Jazeera, an Arabic-language channel sponsored by Qatar, produced a documentary by Yosri Fouda about the flight that was broadcast in March 2000.
 The documentary looked at the preliminary NTSB conclusion and speculations surrounding it.
 In the documentary, the NTSB data were used with a flight simulator of the same aircraft model to try to reconstruct the circumstances of the crash, but the simulator failed three times to replicate the NTSB theory for plunging a fully functioning 767 from 33,000 ft (10,000 m) to 19,000 ft (5,800 m) in 37 seconds.
 However, a 2001 journalist describes how he successfully reproduced the incident in a Boeing flight simulator.

-The events of Flight 990 were featured in "Death and Denial", a season-three (2005) episode of the Canadian TV series Mayday (called Air Emergency and Air Disasters in the U.S. and Air Crash Investigation in the UK and elsewhere around the world).
+The events of Flight 990 were featured in "Death and Denial", a season-six (2005) episode eight of the Canadian TV series Mayday (called Air Emergency and Air Disasters in the U.S. and Air Crash Investigation in the UK and elsewhere around the world).
 The episode was broadcast with the title "EgyptAir 990" in the United Kingdom, Australia, and Asia.

 In response to the ECAA's claim of NTSB unprofessionalism, former NTSB director of aviation safety Bernard Loeb stated:

 The Mayday dramatization of the crash was based on ATC tapes, as well as the CVR recordings.
 In interviews conducted for the program, the relief first officer's family members vehemently disputed the suicide and deliberate crash theories, and dismissed them as biased.
-The program nevertheless concluded that Al-Batouti crashed the plane for personal reasons; he had been severely reprimanded by his supervisor for sexual harassment after allegedly "exposing himself to teenaged girls and propositioning hotel guests", and the supervisor was, in fact, on board the plane when it was brought down.
+The program nevertheless concluded that Al-Batouti crashed the plane for personal reasons; he had been severely reprimanded by his supervisor for sexual harassment after allegedly "exposing himself to teenaged girls and propositioning hotel guests", and the supervisor was on board the plane when it was brought down.

 This dramatization also depicts the relief first officer forcing the plane down while the command captain attempts to pull the plane up.
 Despite this, upon conclusion, the program stresses the official NTSB conclusion and the fact it makes no mention of a suicide mission.
 Rather, it simply states that the crash was a direct result of actions made by the co-pilot for reasons "not determined".